YukiHoshino0203/KokoroSystem/README.md

 > **Why Now?**
 > As AI systems rapidly advance, issues like “black-box cognition” and non-human decision-making are becoming critical societal challenges.
 > KokoroSystem provides structured internal resonance and explainable emotional-cognitive alignment, enabling more trustworthy and relatable AI.
+>
-> “At first glance, reviewers may think, ‘This can’t be real!’ — but every line, every equation, and every principle here is fully implemented and open for inspection.”
+> _At first glance, reviewers may think, “This can’t be real!” — but every line, every equation, and every principle here is fully implemented and open for inspection._
+>

-“We realize this architecture may sound ‘too good to be true’ at first sight.
-That’s why all code, theory, and results are published openly for anyone to verify.”
+> _We realize this architecture may sound “too good to be true” at first sight.
+That’s why all code, theory, and results are published openly for anyone to verify._

 **Version**: EX
 **Author**: Yuki Hoshino